vEnhance/1802/r23.typ

     The contrast is because 2D scalar curl was a number but curl is a vector in $RR^3$.
 - Assuming the vector field is conservative, the anti-gradient procedure for potential function is the same as before.
-  See section 16 of my notes.
+  See Chapter 16 of my LAMV notes.
 - Once you have a potential function, FTC still works fine.

 = Crummy Stokes' theorem (apparently not on final)